Medical Board of California (MBC) - Licensure Eligibility Requirements

 complete the electronic Live Scan fingerprint process.
 Live Scan forms can be printed from the Medical Board website or requested from the Office of Graduate Medical Education.
 The results of these fingerprints are generally received within five days.
 It is the responsibility of the applicant to ensure that the person rolling the fingerprints submits TWO digital prints, one for the DOJ and one for the FBI.
 Please take care of the fingerprinting ASAP!
 For a listing of live scan facilities, please see https://oag.ca.gov/fingerprints/locations

-) to obtain the appropriate fingerprint cards.
+If you live out-of-state, you will automatically receive a set of “hard-card” manual fingerprint cards once you have submitted your application and fees to the Board.
+If you have already submitted your fees and application but have not received the fingerprint cards, you may contact the Board’s Consumer Information Unit at 800-633-2322, to request that fingerprint cards be mailed to you.
 Two cards will need to be submitted: for the DOJ and the FBI.
 The results of these fingerprint inquires are generally received within 12 weeks.
 [Note: Frequent washing and scrubbing of hands increases the chances that fingerprints will be difficult to read and will be rejected, requiring a reprint.
 Application of Cornhuskers lotion to the pads of the fingers for a period of 10-14 days will generate the regrowth of fingerprint ridges.]

 Do not wait to submit an application until all documentation is complete, as that will significantly delay fingerprint card processing.